farlee2121/DevEssentialsBlog/_posts/Language Limited Though/2020-10-30-Result-Types.md

 C# Solutions
 - **Null for reference types**: Really just a special "none" value.
-Does not communicate intent, is not optional, and is a minefield of potential excpetions
+Does not communicate intent, is not optional, and is a minefield of potential exceptions
 - **Nullables**: in C# are equivalent to Maybe or Option types in functional languages.
 They only work for value types.
 It would be a fantastic solution if only it worked uniformly across value and reference types.

 F# Solution